jasonbot/weblog/content/weblog/vignettes.md

 One particularly wise adult (somewhere around 1996) took me aside and said, "You know, you're lucky you _enjoy_ programming, because you won't be able to make a living on it in the future.
 Doing it for love over money is a good idea."

-"Coding is over, with Object Oriented programming one person who is _much smarter than any of us could hope to be_ will develop the library
+"Coding is over, with Object Oriented programming one person who is _much smarter than any of us could hope to be_ will develop the library just _once_ and we will all use it gonig forward, forever.
+Once a problem is solved it never needs solving again.

 "In 5 years there's going to be a library of objects, like books on a bookshelf, and every software problem will be solved by business people just snapping the object libraries they need together like LEGOs.
 They won't need you at all."

 I thought about this advice, and how Software Engineering would be ending by the time I entered school.
 I realized I had not even thought about my education yet.
 I was in middle school.
 Programming was not it, though, I knew that.

 I'm here nearly 30 years later and software continues to pay my bills, despite everything.
+Open source exists, but new problems come up all the time and clicking the LEGOs together continues to be a hard task.
+Every time we fix it at one level of abstraction we operate one level higher and the world keeps turning.

 Whenever I'm threatened with a good time and someone proclaims "this is it for you" all that happens is my job becomes more annoying.
 Haven't gotten the sweet release of extinction quite yet.

 # The Death of Software Engineering as a Profession: Again